STA 9750 Week 3 In-Class Activity: R, These are your First Steps

 TRUE

-Remember our discussion of the %\% operator from class.
+Remember our discussion of the %% operator from above.

 1. name.
 The name of the person to greet.
 Default "friend"